dillonyu/odin-recipes/README.md

 # odin-recipes
-Recipe website for The Odin Project.
+This is a website containing recipes.
+It is for The Odin Project (https://www.theodinproject.com/about).